 1. Frequent colds.

-2. Chronic forms of diseases of the nasopharynx.
+2. Chronic forms of nasopharyngeal diseases.

 3. Bad ecology.